-This series explores the cultural diversity of Chile from an historical point of view, through the myths and legends of Easter Island, an ethnographic one, through the traditions and rituals of the Tapati festival and, finally, a political one with the Carnival of Arica where the Andean peoples come down to demand, through dance, a better inclusion of minorities.
+This series explores the cultural diversity of Chile from different standpoints: historical, through the myths and legends of Easter Island, ethnographic, through the traditions and rituals of the Tapati festival and, finally, political with the Carnival of Arica where the Andean peoples come down to demand, through dance, a better inclusion of minorities.

 Close encounters on the wild side